 Researchers found those who received latiglutenase experienced 88 percent less damage to the upper portion of their small intestinal lining than those on the placebo.
 You can read the full Phase 2 study results in this article.

-Bottom Line: This promising celiac disease treatment option may be able to help people with celiac disease prevent their bodies from activating an autoimmune response when they eat small amounts of gluten despite their best efforts to follow a strict gluten-free diet.
-More testing is needed to know if this drug will be effective and safe for celiac disease patients.
+This promising celiac disease treatment option may be able to help people with celiac disease prevent their bodies from activating an autoimmune response when they eat small amounts of gluten despite their best efforts to follow a strict gluten-free diet.

 AN-PEP (Aspergillus Niger prolyl endoprotease) is an enzyme used in GliadinX and other digestive enzymes and dietary supplements that researchers say will degrade gluten in the stomach.
 (Source: National Celiac Association)

-(6) Gliadin Nanoparticles
+(7) Gliadin Nanoparticles

 Researchers in Finland are studying how nanoparticles containing gliadin can work in treating – and maybe one day curing – celiac disease.
 Right now, there is no cure for celiac disease.